prahladyeri/prahladyeri.github.io/_posts/2024-10-06-php-libraries-for-pdf-handling-evaluation-use-case-guide.md

 - **TCPDF**: Ideal for generating complex, feature-rich PDFs with support for HTML, Unicode, and custom fonts.
 - **mPDF**: Best for converting web pages (HTML + CSS) into PDFs.
 Great for forms, invoices, and reports designed for the web.
 - **Snappy (wkhtmltopdf)**: Go-to for pixel-perfect conversion of complex HTML/CSS to PDFs, especially for reports or invoices.
-- **PDFParser**:

- Suitable for extracting text and metadata from existing PDF files.
+- **PDFParser**: Suitable for extracting text and metadata from existing PDF files.
 - **SetaPDF**: The choice for enterprise-level projects requiring secure PDF handling, digital signatures, and form processing.
 - **FPDI**: Use when you need to import or manipulate existing PDFs within new PDF files.
 - **PDFMerger**: Perfect for merging multiple PDFs into one document, ideal for report bundling.
+- **Dompdf**: For converting HTML/CSS to PDF in small to medium-sized projects with simple to moderate layouts.
+It's ideal for web applications needing dynamic PDFs with custom fonts and designs.

 Each library has its strengths and weaknesses, and the choice depends heavily on the specific requirements of your project.
 For HTML-to-PDF conversion, **mPDF** or **Snappy** are excellent choices.
 If you're dealing with secure enterprise documents, **SetaPDF** is your best bet.
 For basic tasks, **FPDF** offers a straightforward and lightweight solution.